AREDAY brings solution-oriented documentaries to Snowmass Village | AspenTimes.com

 "We're living in a world of energy scarcity," one expert says early in the 35-minute documentary, which debuted in November at the United Nations Climate Change Conference in Morocco.

-Directed by Oscar nominee Michele Ohayon, "Power" looks at the issue of energy inequality on an intimate and personal level.
+More energy hits the Earth in one hour of sunlight than what's consumed on the entire planet in a year, explains Cal Tech professor Nate Lewis.
+Harness that power and the playing field could be evened globally.

+"Plants figured this out — photosynthesis," Lewis says.
+"We think we're smarter than a plant.
+So we should be able to figure out how to do it better, cheaper, faster."

 Impact Film is free and open to the public.
-It features nine films Friday and six Saturday at Snowmass Village Town Hall.
+It features nine films today and six Saturday at Snowmass Village Town Hall.
 Screenings begin at noon daily.

-Read the full story about the AREDAY film festival in The Aspen Times on Friday.
+Other titles include Fisher Stevens' "Before the Flood," Jeff Orlowski's "Chasing Coral" and Jared P. Scott's "The Age of Consequences."

 Recommended Stories For You